Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-If you’re opening a restaurant, acquiring your furniture and equipment should involve a long and carefully thought-out process – these are the tools that will serve as the backbone for your entire business.
-To help you know exactly what your kitchen needs, we spoke to experienced restaurateurs to find out what you should be buying, what you should be leasing, and the things you absolutely should not skimp on.
+If you’re opening a restaurant, acquiring your furniture and equipment should involve a long and carefully thought-out process — these are the tools that will serve as the backbone of your entire business.
+To help you know what your kitchen needs, we spoke to experienced restaurateurs to determine what you should buy, what you should lease and the equipment you should not skimp on.

 Editor’s note: Looking for information on equipment leasing?
 Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need: